rogeralexmiller/Chess/README.md

 but this one stands out: <a href="http://installrails.com/steps/choose_os"> Ruby Tutorial </a>

-Once Ruby is happily installed, download this repo, navigate to its root with your command line and enter the following command: `$ ruby game.rb`
+Once Ruby is happily installed, follow these steps:
+1. Open terminal or whatever bash shell you're comfortable with.
+2. Navigate to the folder you want the game to live in.
+3. Run `$ git clone https://github.com/rogeralexmiller/Chess_Command` to clone the repository.
+2. Run `$ cd Chess_command` to go into the folder.
+3. Run `$ ruby chess.rb` to start the game!

 ## How did I build it?